neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

 3. On receiving a `Changeview` sent by consensus nodes.

-    1. Send `RecoveryMessage` if the new view number in the message is less than the view number in current context.
+    1. Send `RecoveryMessage` if the new view number in the message is less than or equal to the view number in current context.

     2. Ignore it if the node has sent `Commit`.